 Insider Tip: Our testing and research revealed that you might only need a half-pump of product per use rather than a full pump.
 Use this method to double the duration of your Meladerm.

 How long until you see results?

-How quickly you’ll see Meladerm take effect will depend on your skin type and body chemistry.
-Some users reported seeing results within seven days of use, while others complain that it took up to three months for them to see substantial returns.
-The general answer appears to be somewhere in the middle – from our research, it takes an average time of one month for Meladerm to change the composition of your skin, including improved evenness and complexion.
+Your skin type and body chemistry determine how quickly you’ll see Meladerm take effect.
+Some users reported seeing results within seven days of use, while others observed that it took up to three months for them to see substantial returns.
+The general answer appears to be somewhere between those two extremes.

 Whenever applying a new skin treatment, it’s a good idea to consult with a dermatologist to make sure that you aren’t likely to experience any adverse reactions to it.
 If you’re allergic to any of the ingredients contained in it, Meladerm could cause inflammation and irritation.

 Civant suggests trying Meladerm on a small patch of skin before applying elsewhere to see how your skin reacts, and we think that’s good advice.